 “Back pain is a huge issue for a lot of people and not engaging the core well is often one of the major culprits of aches and pains,” Williamson said.
 “You may not get a six-pack (abs) from paddleboarding but you will strengthen those deep transverse abdominal muscles which act as your body’s natural back brace.”

-Alison Holloran was recently paddleboarding with her friend, Maryann Goyn, on Horsetooth Reservoir west of Fort Collins.
+In June 2021, Alison Holloran was paddleboarding with her friend, Maryann Goyn, on Horsetooth Reservoir west of Fort Collins.
 As a Pilates instructor, Holloran said she sees many of the same benefits in paddleboarding as she does in Pilates.

 “It’s all core and balance,” she said, as she did a few Pilates moves on her board for a more intense workout.